eyal352/PS-test-store/README.md

 ## When using jQuery

-Do not use the $ to call jQuery, as it is not declared in the global space (where your classes will declared) as it will not work.
+Do not use the $ symbol to call jQuery, as it is not declared in the global space (where your JavaScript classes will declared) as it will not work.
 The global jQuery object available in Magento 2 is 'jQuery', not '$'

-sudo php bin/magento setup:di:compile
-sudo php bin/magento cache:clean
-sudo php bin/magento cache:flush
-sudo php bin/magento indexer:reindex
-sudo a2enmod rewrite
-sudo service apache2 restart
-sudo php bin/magento setup:static-content:deploy
-sudo chmod -R 777 /var/www/html/magento2
-sudo php bin/magento setup:upgrade

 # Developing on the client via SSH